carlosfmorenog/CMM536_CW_2022/README.md

 # CMM536_CW_Data
-Example data for the CMM536 Coursework on Medical Image Classification
+Example of how to load and clean data for the CMM536 Coursework on Medical Image Classification (2022)